 The first thing you need to know about LifeShield’s customer service is that their history is too short to tell the story.

 So with LifeShield re-running solo, it’s hard to say how things will pan out.
-While the team behind LifeShield saw the AT&T acquisition as a negative for their customer service experience, we saw it as a positive as Digital Life offers a longer return period, shorter contract requirement (LifeShield contracts were often as long as 60 months), and an A+ rating with the BBB.
+While the team behind LifeShield saw the AT&T acquisition as a negative for their customer service experience, we saw it as a positive as Digital Life offers a lot backed by an A+ rating from the BBB.

-- Contract Length: In order to receive free equipment, you must sign a 36-month or 60-month contract.
-If you sign a longer contract, you’ll get a better deal.
+- Contract Length: In order to receive free equipment, you must sign a 36-month or 60-month contract; however, you don’t have to sign a contract if you purchase your equipment upfront

 - Cancellation: Contracts can be canceled for free if you’re called for duty as a member of the U.S. armed forces or reserves.
 Otherwise, there will be a cancellation fee.

 - Contract Renewal: Contracts automatically renew unless you send a written notice to LifeShield at least 60 days before your current contract ends.

-- Return Policy: The return period for LifeShield has reverted back to 7 days from installation or activation of the system.
-Even if returned in time, a $50 restocking fee will be deducted from your refund.
+- Return Policy: The return period for LifeShield is 30 days from the day you ordered the system.
+Even if returned on time, the return shipping fee will be deducted from your refund.

 LifeShield Home Security Customer Reviews

 Be the first to leave a review.